Hasil-Sharma/Named-Entity-Recognition/README.md

 A learning based approach to named entity recognition to find all the references to genes in a set of biomedical journal article abstracts.
 Different approaches tested out and corresponding result.
+Finally Used MaxEnt with contextual features and achieved `F-1 Score: > 0.60`
 ## HMM - Based

 - [HMM with Part-of-Speech tags as feature][1]: `Precision: 0.23398, Recall: 0.07705, F-1 Score: 0.11593`